NeTEx-CEN/NeTEx/ReadMe.txt

 See the NeTEx UML Physical and Conceptual models for an UML view

-The Part 1, Part 2 & Part3 Schemas include minor  corrections since the issue of the documents,
+The Part 1, Part 2 & Part3 Schemas include minor corrections since the issue of the documents.

 There is an XMLSpy project file in the root directory  that provides an organised view  of the schema and examples